 If you are already using AdWords, then you will have access to Keyword Planner.
 If that is the case, then you can skip this step.

 Your goal is still to find keyword ideas from your competitors.
 To do this, head over to Google search and type in your cornerstone keyword.
-When the results appear, you can look for any of your competitor’s paid listings.
+When the results appear, you can look for any of your competitor’s paid real estate listings.
 If there is one, then copy the URL of their landing page and it to Keyword Planner.
-Then choose the option to search for new keywords using a phrase, website, or category and past the landing page URL in.
+Then choose the option to search for new keywords using a phrase, mobile-friendly website, or blog post category and past the landing page URL in.

-After you’ve done this, you can analyze their entire website.
+After you’ve done this, you can analyze their entire real estate website.
 Google will then suggest some keywords for you, which is what this site is currently ranking for in organic search.

 The list that you get will include keywords that are useless and unrelated that you don’t have to keep.
 However, it will also include keywords that you can steal and will give you a good idea of what your competitors are targeting.
 Figuring out what they’re targeting will also give you more ideas for keywords.